 Unused Sick Days

 At the time of initial retirement and under provisions of KRS 161.155 (10), the Board shall compensate classified employees, or their estate, for unused sick days at the rate of thirty per cent (30%) of the daily salary rate for each unused sick day.
-This calculation shall be based on the employee's last annual salary.
+For personnel who begin employment with a local school district on or after July 1, 2008, unused sick leave days to be recognized in calculating reimbursement under KRS 161.155 shall not exceed 300 days.1 This calculation shall be based on the employee's last annual salary.
 Upon death of an employee in active contributing status who was eligible to retire by reason of service, the District shall compensate the estate of the employee.

 Retirement Defined